Javier111228/dotfiles/README.md

 - You'll need to install `python` from homebrew, which should install `pip`
 - You'll need to use `pip2` to install python packages (powerline, tmuxp, etc)

+## Linux specific instructions
+- If you're running a terminal inside of gnome you may want to [follow these directions for getting the paste buffer to work in a sensible way](http://vim.wikia.com/wiki/Accessing_the_system_clipboard).

 ## Basic commands

 - Start and attach to tmux sessions for admin and api: